Washington D.C. Landlord Tenant Rights

 Evictions in Washington D.C.

-• Renovation of the Rental Unit: If the landlord wants to renovate a property and the tenant needs to move out during that time, the landlord must provide a 120-Day Notice to Quit before filing an eviction suit with the court.
-The tenant has the right to return to the rental unit once the renovations are complete at the same rent rate.
+• Renovation of the Rental Unit: If the landlord wants to renovate a property and the tenant needs to move out during that time, the landlord must provide a 120-Day Notice To Quit before filing an eviction suit with the court.
+The tenant has the legally protected option to return to the rental unit once renovations are complete, at the same rental rate.

-• Discontinuance of Use: If the landlord decides to no longer rent out the unit and the property will sit unused, the landlord shall provide the tenant with a 180-Day Notice to Quit.
+• Discontinuance of Use: If the landlord decides no longer to use the unit as a rental property, the landlord must provide the tenant with a 180-Day Notice To Quit.

 Washington D.C. tenants cannot be evicted as retaliation for reporting health or safety violations on the landlord’s part.
-Tenants can also not be evicted for violating terms added to the lease without their written permission.
+Tenants can also not be evicted for violating terms which were added to the lease without their written agreement.

 Read more